 Welcome to the Year Three class page!

-Mrs Darby and Mrs Moseley-Downton share the teaching in Year 3, with lots of support from Teaching Assistants, Mrs Harper, Mrs Williams and from Mrs Kenny.
+Mrs Darby and Mrs Moseley-Downton share the teaching in Year 3, with lots of support from Teaching Assistants, Mrs Towler, Mrs Williams and Mrs Kenny.

 We have Literacy and Numeracy lessons at least four times a week and work hard to apply the phonics we have learnt in previous years as well as juggling the demands of the Grammar, Punctuation and Spelling (GPS) curriculum.
 We enjoy looking at non-fiction and narrative works, and are keen to learn from established authors to make our writing better.